 One of the clearest visions for investors to see is a focused advertising plan.
 An ability to communicate effectively through advertising gives current investors reason to continue investing and attracts new investors.
 New investors translate into growth, signals of growth include larger media campaigns and branding.
 According to this website, “The primary goal of advertising is to get the right message to the right audience at the right time.”
 This comes down to the dollars and cents of fund allotment in the right places attracting the right audience.

 To attract the right audience, it’s imperative that a company and its executive knows its audience and who they market to.
 One of the first questions when proposing advertisement campaigns is “who is the customer?” followed up by, “what service is the customer or client rendering by choosing us over the competition?”
 Answering these questions prompts a profile of the customer demographic, so advertising looks at what makes the ideal customer tick.
+Looking at things such as Industry Reports can be helpful.
 Focus is a key selling point for investors, and recognizing the audience focuses a campaign regarding aesthetics and medium.

 Medium is especially important when choosing a media campaign.
 Different demographics consumes different mediums of advertisements, and an executive uses information to formulate a firm plan on attracting the ideal customer.
 Depending on the customer, the options for media relations can include more traditional forms of mediums like weekly or daily newspapers, shopping, television direct mail, or radio.
 However, the biggest medium for advertisement rising in recent years – the internet.